thedev132/hcb/README.md

 ## Deployment

-Pushes to the `main` branch are automatically deployed to Heroku via a [GitHub Action](.github/workflows/deploy.yml).
+Pushes to the `main` branch are automatically deployed by Heroku.

 ## Developer Documentation